healthyregions/chicago-environment-explorer/README.md

 ## Map Variables and Data Sources
 See [Data](https://chichives.com/data) page.

-# Getting Started with Create React App
+# Using Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).